25prabhu10/notes/docs/Languages/HTML/HTML.md

 - Don't do anything out of the box

-- Button behavior is added by hooking them to browser events or using JavaScript
+- Button behaviour is added by hooking them to browser events or using JavaScript

 - Add more info for buttons